Stationary densities and delocalized domain walls in asymmetric exclusion processes competing for finite pools of resources: Phase boundaries and phase transitions

 At the boundary between LD-LD and DW-DW phases, domain walls are formed at the exit end of $T_{1}$ and $T_{2}$, wherein at the HD-HD and DW-DW phase boundary, domain walls are located at the entry end.
 One substitutes $x_{w}^{(1)}=x_{w}^{(2)}=1$ and $x_{w}^{(1)}=x_{w}^{(2)}=0$ in Eq.~(\ref{xw1-xw2-eq}) to obtain the following as boundaries between LD-LD and DW-DW phases, and HD-HD and DW-DW phases respectively:

 Depending on the value of $\mu$, these boundaries can be either straight lines or curved ones, as shown in Figs.~\ref{phase-diagrams-of-the-model} and \ref{ph-pd}.

 We now discuss the nature of the phase transitions across these phase boundaries.
-The $\alpha$ -- $\beta$ phase space of our model can exhibit simultaneous coexistence of either two or four phases, depending sensitively on the value of $0 \le \mu \le 2$.
-For $0 < \mu < 1/2$, only the LD-LD and DW-DW phases are present; while for $3/2 < \mu < 2$, only the HD-HD and DW-DW phases are observed.
-In contrast, for intermediate values ($1/2 < \mu < 3/2$), all four phases -- LD-LD, HD-HD, MC-MC, and DW-DW -- coexist and meet at a multicritical point (see Eq.~(\ref{mult-coordinate})).
-Due to particle-hole symmetry, the phase diagram for $\mu > 1$ can be obtained from that for $\mu < 1$.
-Transitions between different phases -- for example, from LD-LD or HD-HD to MC-MC or DW-DW -- are reflected as continuous transition in the bulk density, indicating that these are continuous transitions.
+The $\alpha$-$\beta$ phase space of our model can exhibit the presence of either two or four phases in different regions of the $\alpha$-$\beta$ plane, depending sensitively on the specific value of $\mu,\;0 \le \mu \le 2$.
+For $0 \le \mu \le 1/2$, only the LD-LD and DW-DW phases are present; while for $3/2 \le \mu \le 2$, only the HD-HD and DW-DW phases are observed.
+In contrast, for intermediate values ($1/2 \le \mu \le 3/2$), all four phases -- LD-LD, HD-HD, MC-MC, and DW-DW -- are observed in different regions of the $\alpha$-$\beta$ plane, the regions meeting at a common point in the $\alpha$-$\beta$ plane.
+Due to particle-hole symmetry described by (\ref{tr-1}) - (\ref{tr-3}), the phase diagram for $\mu > 1$ can be obtained from that for $\mu < 1$.
+Furthermore, considering the bulk densities as the order parameters, the transitions between different phases -- for example, from LD-LD or HD-HD to MC-MC or DW-DW -- are continuous transitions, since the bulk density does not show any jump across any of the phase boundaries.
+These are summarized in Table~\ref{tab:ddw-phase-summary}.

 Interestingly, Figs.~\ref{phase-diagrams-of-the-model} and \ref{ph-pd} reveal that, for $1/2 < \mu < 3/2$, all four phase boundaries intersect at a common point.
-The transitions across this common meeting point between any two phases are also continuous in nature, since the phase boundaries that meet at this common meeting point are all continuous transition boundaries.
-Thus this is a \textit{multicritical point}.
-The coordinates of this multicritical point in the $\alpha$-$\beta$ phase diagram can be obtained by simultaneously solving the boundary equations~(\ref{ldld-and-mcmc-boundary}), (\ref{hdhd-and-mcmc-boundary}), (\ref{ldld-and-dwdw-bundary}), and (\ref{hdhd-and-dwdw-bundary}):
+Since the transitions across the different phase boundaries are all continuous transitions, the transitions across this common meeting point are also continuous in nature.
+We call this a \textit{multicritical point}; see Refs.~\cite{driv3,driv4,krug-prl,ef-lktasep-prl} in this context, and Ref.~\cite{chaikin} for discussions on multicritical points in equilibrium systems.
+The coordinates of this multicritical point in the $\alpha$-$\beta$ phase diagram can be obtained by simultaneously solving the equations~(\ref{ldld-and-mcmc-boundary}), (\ref{hdhd-and-mcmc-boundary}), (\ref{ldld-and-dwdw-bundary}), and (\ref{hdhd-and-dwdw-bundary}):